benthorner/radial_controls/README.md

 ### HaloChain ###

 Draw a circular label, centred at 0 degrees.
-Take a look at the RingLabel user control for an out-of-the-box label control.
+Take a look at Examples/RingLabel for an out-of-the-box label control.

     <control:HaloChain Tension="0.5" Spacing="10">
         <TextBlock Text="H" FontSize="30"/>